Back to home

 Key Points

-Catalan officials attribute the surge to twice-weekly flights to Palma and Madrid, supported by Andorran government funding.
-These routes have boosted commercial activity at the airport, which the Catalan regional authority co-manages with Lleida–Alguaire.
+Catalan officials attribute the surge to regular twice-weekly flights to Palma de Mallorca and Madrid, run by Air Nostrum and supported by Andorra's government.
+These routes have bolstered commercial activity at the airport, which Catalonia co-manages with Lleida–Alguaire Airport.
+High demand for hangar space—all 19 current units allocated, with others occupied or building—has spurred expansions this year, including nine new hangars on a 7,200-square-metre plot.

-In 2025, the airport secured a deal with Organyà paragliding operators to integrate their operations with aviation needs.
-Worked out with Spain's aviation safety agency (AESA), the Directorate General of Civil Aviation (DGAC), and the Catalan Air Federation, it will introduce air traffic control from summer 2026.
+In 2025, the airport secured a deal with Organyà paragliding operators to integrate their operations, coordinated with Spain's DGAC, AESA, and the Catalan Air Federation.
+The agreement introduces air traffic control from summer 2026.
+Andorra's GRAE emergency rescue teams, part of the Catalan fire service, started constructing new on-site facilities to base 45 personnel there.

 Share the article via